The Christmas Family

 Ireland: Don’t you just love it?

 A discussion on what it means to be Irish in modern Ireland.
-How sharing a common place and experince of living here along with our cultural heritage is what defines us.
+How sharing a common place and experience of living here, along with our cultural heritage, is what defines us.

 It is good to like being Irish as we are Irish.